harisskazmi/ICT171-Art-Gallery/documents/SSL Steup.md

 ```bash
 sudo certbot --apache
 ```
->Certbot automatically retreives a SSL Certificate from Let's Encrypt
+>Certbot automatically receives a SSL Certificate from Let's Encrypt

 ---

 ## Prompts

-This will prompt you to enter you email address (for renewal notices) and Terms or conditions.
+This will prompt you to enter your email address (for renewal notices) and Terms or conditions.
 >View screenshot4.png
 Then it will ask you to enter domain(s) name(s) You will enter : <your_domain_name.<your_TDL> www.<your_domain_name.<your_TDL>

 >By asking the names of your domain(s) Certbot is asking which domain(s) should the SSL Certificate cover
->Your SSL certificate should be activates now for both your domains
+>Your SSL certificate should be activated now for both of your domains

 ---